Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 [SAML 2.0 is included on the list of required standards by Forum Standaardisatie](https://forumstandaardisatie.nl/open-standaarden/saml).
 It is expected, however, that the following standards will become preferred over SAML in Use Cases that involve access to API resources.

 **OAuth**
-Although technically an authorization method, OAuth [[OAuth2]] is used for End-Users authenticating themselves and providing the Client with an Access Token upon successful End-User (and Client) authentication.
+Although technically an authorization method, OAuth [[OAuth2]] is used as well for authenticating End-Users themselves and providing the Client with an Access Token upon successful End-User (and Client) authentication.
 This Access Token can be used to make authorized API requests.
-Using OAuth is appropriate when the Client does not need to know the identity of the authenticated End-User.
+Using OAuth is appropriate when authorization is not dependent on an identifiable subject, the subject is different from the End-User or the Client does not require authentication of the End-User itself.

-A NL GOV Assurance profile for OAuth 2.0 is included on the list of required standards by Forum Standaardisatie.
+The NL GOV Assurance profile for OAuth 2.0 is included on the list of required standards by Forum Standaardisatie.
 The latest version of the profile can be found at https://publicatie.centrumvoorstandaarden.nl/api/oauth/.

 **OpenID Connect**
 OpenID Connect [[OpenID.Core]] adds an identity layer on top of OAuth, making it into an actual authentication method.
 It enables API Clients to verify the identity of authenticated End-Users and to obtain profile information about the End-User.